Put in Bay Diary Mon., Apr. 1st – Members of Put in Bay’s American Legion post attend the Put-in-Bay Village Council meeting and

 Tues., Apr.
 23rd – Carl Krueger and Tommy Dailey busied themselves inspecting the sidewalks in front of the Island Surf Shop and Mojito Bay to figure out what should be torn up and replaced.
 The Boardwalk crew is putting the mooring buoys in the harbor.

 Wed., Apr.
 24th – An all-day rain comes one day after a group of roofers leaves the island.
-Roofs were put on the old Blacksmith Shop, the Doller House and outbuildings and the buildings at the Put in Bay Yacht Club.
+Roofs were put on the old Blacksmith Shop, the Doller House and outbuildings, and the Put in Bay Yacht Club buildings.
 Congratulations to Tipper’s euchre winners -1st

 place women Lois Jellison, 2nd place Jeanne Burgess.
 1st place men Gary Hartzel, 2nd place Gibby.
 That’s the end of Wednesday night euchre until October.